lobiouni/RrsTriOSApp/README.md

 # RrsTriOSApp
-An app for analyzing and visualizing above-water hyperspectral data in freshwater ecosystems using TriOS sensor setups.
+An app for processing and visualizing above-water hyperspectral data in freshwater ecosystems using TriOS sensor setups (two-instrument configuration).